If you’ve been wondering what to do with some leftover apple butter, look no further than these easy and delicious apple butter muffins!

 The baked muffins freeze beautifully.
 Make a double batch if you have a lot of apple butter on hand.

-Simply place the baked muffins into an airtight bag or container.
+Simply place the baked muffins into a plastic bag or other freezer container.
 Thaw as needed, use up within 6 months for best flavor (and before freezer burn).

 - 1/2 teaspoon Salt